 Also called wire retainers, these are removable retainers made of thin metal wire and plastic or acrylic shaped to fit the roof of your mouth or along the inside of your lower teeth.
 The attached metal wire runs across the outside of your teeth to maintain alignment.

 Clear Plastic Retainers

-Clear plastic retainers are removable retainers that are molded to perfectly fit your teeth’s new position.
+Clear plastic retainers are removable retainers that are molded to fit your teeth’s new position perfectly.
 They’re also called molded retainers.
 (The technical name for them is thermoplastic or vacuum-formed retainers.)